Hormones . Symptoms guide

 Erectile Changes: Blood Work That Matters

 Erectile changes have many possible causes, including cardiovascular risk factors (cholesterol, blood pressure, diabetes), hormonal change (low testosterone, thyroid), nerve injury, medication side effects and psychological factors.
-Bloodwork covers the metabolic and hormonal drivers in one panel, which is usually the right first step before considering medication.
+Bloodwork covers the essential metabolic and hormonal drivers in one panel, which is a mandatory clinical safety check alongside exploring first-line treatment options.
+Morning, fasted appointments are required so glucose, lipids and testosterone all read against the correct baseline.

 What this might be

-- Cardiovascular and metabolic risk.
-ED is often the earliest warning sign of vascular disease; cholesterol, HbA1c and glucose context matter.
+• Cardiovascular and metabolic risk.
+ED is often the earliest warning sign of vascular disease; cholesterol, HbA1c and fasting glucose levels provide crucial clinical context.

-- Medication side effects.
-SSRIs, beta blockers, finasteride, opioids can all contribute.
+• Medication side effects.
+SSRIs, beta blockers, finasteride and opioids can all contribute.

 When to seek urgent advice